kameron-sugino/More-Microbiome-Analysis-Methods/README.md

--   Now, I’m going to skip the taxa comparisons because it’s a truly horrible way to do those via AICc in a negative binomial framework (I don’t wanna talk about it).
+-   Now, I’m going to skip the taxa comparisons because it’s a truly horrible way to do those via AICc in a negative binomial framework (at least in my experience).
 Instead, I’m going to show how to perform variable selection using LASSO regularization using another dataset